smeenka/esp32/lolin32/asyncio.md

 [Back to the main page](readme.md)

-## For clarity: the original micropython library (https://github.com/micropython/micropython-lib) does contain the official version of the asyncio library.

-Thats the official version of asyncio.
-So please use the official version for your projects.
+## Acknolegments

+This version of asyncio is derived from the version within the micropython library (https://github.com/micropython/micropython-lib).

+Why a different version?
-The version presented here is my version, with no pretentions that it is better or worser than the official version.
+I try to develop a version of asyncio, which is lean and mean, though with a lot of functionality.
+Not better or worser than the official version, but different.

+So its up to you, if you want the use the official version or the version presented here.

+I hope you can learn something, and enjoy programming in an async way.

+As we say in Dutch: het is allemaal ter lheringh ende vermeak.

 That said lets proceed: